Mile Rock

 It's a real long way from Point Bonita to Mile Rock.
 The photo above was with a 400mm lens.
 My digital SLR modifies that by 1.6, so it's a focal length of about 620mm.
 Not sure if I used my 2x teleconverter to up that to more than 1200mm or not.
 But it's a long ways away.
 I almost didn't spot it when we were at Point Bonita.
 Before I zoomed in it looked more like a trash can painted red and white!

-• All my photos were taken using a 400mm lens from Point Bonita Light.
+• The first photos were taken using a 400mm lens from Point Bonita Light.
 Go to that page for directions there.
+The other photos were taken from the Land's End trail.

 • An alternative would be to view it from the bluffs at Lincoln Park.
 But beware, I've read that there are clothing-optional beaches there.